ovikariy/bewell/README.md

 The app provides the ability to enable a PIN lock for easier login.
 The PIN has to be at least 4 digits but we recommend at least 6 for stronger security.

-1. If you choose to enable PIN lock, your password will be encrypted with the PIN number of your choice using AES encryption.
+1. If you choose to enable PIN lock, your Data Encryption Key will be encrypted with the PIN number of your choice using 256-bit AES encryption.
 2. It will then be stored into [SecureStore](https://docs.expo.io/versions/latest/sdk/securestore/) which provides it's own layer of encryption in addition to one provided by the app, using the Keychain Services on iOS and Keystore System on Android platform.
-3. Any subsequent app launch will prompt for a PIN code instead of the password and will fetch the password from the SecureStore and continue the login process as if you entered the password.
+3. Any subsequent app launch will prompt for a PIN code instead of the password and will fetch the Data Encryption Key from the SecureStore and continue the login process as if you entered the password.

 *However, in case of 6 unsuccessful PIN login attempts, the app will disable the ability to login with PIN code.
-It will do so by removing the encrypted password from SecureStore and prompt to login with password.
-After successful login with the password, PIN lock can be re-enabled in the Settings.*
+It will do so by removing the stored Data Encryption Key from SecureStore and prompt to login with password.
+After a successful login with the password, PIN lock can be re-enabled in the Settings.*

 <br/>